PSH-Computing-AI-club/competition-spring-2025/README.md

 :calendar: Automated knock-out practice tournament brackets every day.

-:clock4: No physical time commitment as it's all online and asynchronous.
+:clock4: No physical in-person time commitment as it's all online and asynchronous.

 :outbox_tray: Submissions are made via git repositories on GitHub.